Amishakumari544/lifecycle-toolkit/CONTRIBUTING.md

 **All PRs must include a commit message with a description of the changes made!**

-Make sure you sign off your commits.
+Make sure you **sign off your commits**.
 To do this automatically check [this](https://github.com/keptn/lifecycle-toolkit/blob/main/CONTRIBUTING.md#auto-signoff-commit-messages).
 Finally, go to GitHub and create a Pull Request.
 There should be a PR template already prepared for you.
 If not, you will find it at `.github/pull_request_template.md`.
 Please describe what this PR is about and add a link to relevant GitHub issues.